AslanAilstair/CodeTinySteps/README.md

 I'm a passionate developer who loves to explore new technologies and build cool stuff.
 Specialized in front-end, full-stack, game development, and digital design.
-Currently working on Unity projects, web apps, and automation tools.
+Currently working on Python projects, web apps, and automation tools.

 ---